gareth-smyth/json2html/README.md

 2. Allow identifier naming scheme to be changed e.g. attach a prefix to all ids to stop clashes.

-3. Add css classes to the objects to avoid the use of the ids

-4. Make the identifier generation optional so it can generate cleaner html

-5. Optional html/partial switch so it can create a full html page from the json
+3. Optional html/partial switch so it can create a full html page from the json

-6. Allow css to be embedded within the html

-7. Command line option
+4. Command line option

-8. Convert the templates from printf to some more fully functional templating engine e.g. haml.
+5. Convert the templates from printf to some more fully functional templating engine e.g. haml.